Stocks are mixed in subdued trading on the last day of 2021

 Major U.S. stock indexes were mixed in thin trading Friday afternoon, as the market closed out what has turned out to be another banner year for Wall Street.

-The S&P 500 was up 0.1% as of 2:03 p.m.
+The S&P 500 was up less than 0.1% as of 3:18 p.m.
 Eastern, after spending much of the day flipping between small gains and losses.
-The Dow Jones Industrial Average was up 0.2% and the Nasdaq composite was down 0.3%.
+The Dow Jones Industrial Average was up 0.1% and the Nasdaq composite was down 0.3%.

-Most of the stocks in the benchmark S&P 500 index rose, with industrial companies, household goods makers and banks among the sectors driving the market higher.
-Union Pacific rose 1.1%, Clorox added 1.1% and Signature Bank rose 1.7%.
+Most of the stocks in the benchmark S&P 500 index rose, with industrial companies, household goods makers and real estate firms among the sectors driving the market higher.
+Union Pacific rose 1%, Clorox added 1.1% and Duke Realty rose 1.4%.

-Vaccine makers were among the better performers, with Pfizer and Moderna each up by more than 1%.
+Vaccine makers were among the better performers, with Pfizer up 1.7% and Moderna up 0.8%.
 Additional governments had approved their vaccines for younger adults as well as boosters this week.

 2021 has been a strong year for stock investors.
 The S&P 500, which hit its latest record high on Wednesday, is heading for a gain of roughly 27% for the year, or 29% including dividends.
 That’s nearly as much as the index gained in 2019.